Engelmann, Memoirs of the American Academy of Arts and Science n.s. 4(1): 51, 1849

 Opuntia phaeacantha is a prickly pear cactus with weak stems.
 The stems of this cactus have less wood than the related O. camanchica.
 The pads of this Opuntia sag in winter and can even lie down flat on the ground as in O. tortispina or O. macrorhiza.
 Unlike O. tortispina, there are no sharply defined transverse wrinkles on the pads.
 The summer habit is erect, but sprawling and not ascending.
 O. phaeacantha is 10-50 cm tall and often in the short end of that range.
 However, it is generally taller than O. tortispina.
 Pads are obovate to broadly elliptic to suborbicular, 10-22 cm long and 9-18 cm wide, averaging larger than those of O. tortispina.
 Spines in this prickly pear are typically present over the upper three-fourths to one-half of the pad, but are not as numerous as in O. tortispina.
 Over much of its range, O. phaeacantha is often sympatric with O. polyacantha (northerly) or O. engelmannii (southerly).

-Flowers of this Opuntia are yellow with red centers, 5-7 cm long and wide.
+Flowers of this Opuntia are yellow with red centers, 5-7 cm long and wide, but in some areas other colors occur.
 Filaments and anthers are generally pale yellow.
 The style is cream to pinkish and the stigma lobes are yellowish to pale green or even deep green, a common arrangement in many prickly pear cactus species.
 The pericarpel is 2-4 cm long with scattered areoles.
 Flowers are known that are entirely yellow, orange, pink, or magenta.

 The subapical areoles of this Opuntia are 2-5 cm apart, oblong to orbicular, 5-6 mm long, 3-5 mm wide, and filled with brownish hairs.
 The most common spine pattern in subapical areoles includes 2 spines situated in the center of the areole, one above the other.
 The lower spine is deflexed and often whitish.
 It is flattened proximally, terete distally, and 2-3 cm long.
 The second spine of this prickly pear cactus is immediately above the lower spine and is also deflexed, but less so.
 It is larger than the lower spine but is also flattened proximally and terete distally.
 It is 35-5(6.4) cm long and 1-1.3 mm in diameter.
 In many locations the larger spine may be twisted and white or tan.
 Other colors occur in different populations with some being quite dark.
 A third, often-shorter spine, may be present, but this spine may equal the upper spine in length.
 In some plants, in distal areoles, there may be 3 deflexed spines and 1 or 2 upper spines.
 Or there may be 2 deflexed spines.
 Many areoles in many populations have 2 (or more?) smaller radial spines—these are slender, needle like, 5-8 mm long, and often pale.